DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Practical Tips for DeFi Taxpayers

 - Track as you go.
-Do not try to reconstruct a year of DeFi activity in March.
-Log transactions regularly.
+Don't try to reconstruct a year of DeFi activity in March.

 - Use consistent accounting methods.
-Choose FIFO, LIFO, or specific identification for determining cost basis and apply it consistently.
-Switching methods mid-year can create problems.
+Choose FIFO, LIFO, or specific identification for cost basis and apply it consistently.

 - Separate wallets by purpose.
-Using different wallets for different DeFi activities (one for lending, one for yield farming, one for trading) makes tracking dramatically easier.
+Different wallets for lending, yield farming, and trading make tracking dramatically easier.

 - Document your methodology.
-If you make judgment calls about ambiguous tax treatment (e.g., whether providing liquidity is a taxable event), document your reasoning.
-If the IRS questions your return, a well-documented position is much easier to defend.
+When you make judgment calls about ambiguous tax treatment, document your reasoning.

 - Hire a crypto-experienced CPA.
 General tax preparers often lack DeFi expertise.
-Seek a CPA or tax attorney who specifically works with crypto clients.
-The American Institute of CPAs (AICPA) and crypto-specific directories can help you find qualified professionals.
+The American Institute of CPAs and crypto-specific directories can help you find qualified professionals.

-- File even if your records are imperfect.
+- File even if records are imperfect.
 A good-faith effort to report is far better than failing to file.
-If your records are incomplete, do the best you can and retain a professional to help.

 Bottom Line

-DeFi lending taxes are complicated because DeFi does not fit neatly into existing tax frameworks.
+DeFi lending taxes are complicated because DeFi doesn't fit neatly into existing tax frameworks.
 Interest accrues continuously with no tax forms.
 Governance tokens are income when received and capital assets when sold.
-Yield farming can generate five or more taxable events in a single strategy cycle.
-And the IRS expects you to report all of it.
+Yield farming can generate multiple taxable events in a single strategy cycle.

-The complexity is not an excuse to ignore your obligations.
+The complexity isn't an excuse to ignore your obligations.
 The IRS is investing heavily in crypto enforcement, and the regulatory landscape is moving toward more reporting and transparency.

 Disclaimer: This article is for educational and informational purposes only and does not constitute financial, investment, or tax advice.
 Tax laws are complex and vary by jurisdiction.
 Always consult a qualified tax professional or CPA experienced in cryptocurrency taxation for guidance specific to your situation.